gplepage/lsqfit/doc/source/overview.rst

 in the problem above and then fitting gives ``logGBF=52.2``,  which is much larger than the  alternatives above.
 This "prior" is ridiculous, however: it has means equal to the best-fit results with standard deviations that are  16
 |~| orders of magnitude smaller.
-This is the kind of solution you  get from
+This is the kind of prior you  get from
 Empirical Bayes if you vary the means and standard deviations of all parameters independently.